 Is there something about small towns in America that has a special place in the hearts of the Newbery judges?
 Or is it the people who live there are somehow more quirky, more worthy of nuanced layers of personality ranging from slightly deranged to just plain weird?
 Are murder and violence somehow easier in a small town?
 I doubt that.
 Perhaps it’s easier when resentments simmer for decades or even generations.

-Why is it that these small town scenarios seem to score Newbery nods?
+Why is it that these small-town scenarios seem to score Newbery nods?
 Is there nostalgia for an America that is slowly fading away?
-Is small town blue-collar how we define the core of America?
+Is small-town blue-collar how we define the core of America?
 It’s not what I think of when I think of America — my first image would be waves and waves of immigrants who face prejudices yet manage somehow to make a better life for themselves.
 The American Dream version perhaps.

 Maybe it’s no different in a small town after all.
-The prejudices and hatred is maybe easier to portray in a smaller setting, and too, the love that binds the people together such that the sum is greater than the parts.
+The prejudices and hatred are maybe easier to portray in a smaller setting, and too, the love that binds the people together such that the sum is greater than the parts.
 In any case, it seems to be a winning formula for a Newbery.
 Just sayin’.

-What chapter books with a small town feel have I left out?
+What chapter books with a small-town feel have I left out?
 Please make suggestions!